divsmith/chatroom-api/README.md

 Run the application by typing `docker-compose up -d` in the project directory.
 The project will then be viewable on the local machine, usually at `172.18.0.1`

+All client requests must be authenticated by passing in a `token` header with the appropriate value.
+Failure to do so will result in an automatic `401 Unauthorized`.
+Implementation of this authentication filtering can be seen in `src/middleware.php`.

 ## Tests
 Run unit tests by typing `vendor/bin/codecept run unit` in the project directory.